You are given an array of integers nums

 Taking the brute force approach first will often highlight where this extra work is occurring.
 Take the following test case:

-Once we reach we know that no solution can possibly contain a , or .
+we know that no solution can possibly contain a 12

 We are eliminating options from the outside in.
 Here's a more formal way to express this intuition: